Episode 21: The Squall

 riggers were checking for damage, inspecting cables, and making repairs, but

-they scarcely noticed this activity, relieved as they were by their
+the two scarcely noticed this activity, relieved as they were by their

 deliverance.